 Defines the maximum number of connections accepted by the server.
 The default is 10.
+The following is an example of assigning a value to this parameter: max_connections=10

 Cable Adapter Section

 The SM manages a Cable Adapter, a special cable support module that is a translator between the cable world (DHCP events) and the SM.
 For additional information, see CPE as Subscriber in Cable Environment (on page C-1).